 So, let’s settle issues as soon as and for all: each variations are right.
 The one you select is actually right down to geography and dialect.

 When to Use Dived or Dove

 Each of those phrases are past tense conjugations of the verb to dive.
-That simply means they're a modified model of the phrase dive that tells individuals the exercise occurred prior to now.
+That simply means they're a modified model of the phrase dive that tells individuals the exercise occurred up to now.

 Dove is rather more widespread in American English; a 2008 survey by American Heritage Dictionary discovered that 92% of individuals accepted dove, in comparison with 72% for dived.
-You’ll discover dove in lots of American English works, from literary classics like Moby Dick and The Adventures of Huckleberry Finn to trendy information sources comparable to USA Today.
+You’ll discover dove in lots of American English works, from literary classics like Moby Dick and The Adventures of Huckleberry Finn to trendy information sources reminiscent of USA Today.

 Then again, British English strongly favours dived, a reality backed up by Google’s Ngram Viewer and linguistics research which discovered dove is simply used 1% of the time.
 Numerous acclaimed British writers use dived, from J. K. Rowling and Charles Dickens to BBC journalists.
 Elsewhere, an unscientific experiment discovered 90% of UK tweets used dived, not dove.

 Nevertheless, this American vs. British English division is just a rule of thumb.
 Dictionaries on each side of the pond settle for each dived or dove, and a few US writing style guides choose dived as the normal type.
 In abstract, each are grammatically right.
 However to keep away from unusual appears, it may be useful to adapt your selection of dived vs. dove to the place you’ll be utilizing it.

 In the event you’re utilizing dove, take notice:

 - Get the pronunciation proper.
 It ought to rhyme with cove/range/drove (not love/glove, which might imply you’re speaking a few bird or a beauty brand).